-Christine Yeh is Chair of the Department of Counseling Psychology in the USF School of Education and Co-Director of the USF Center for Research, Artistic, and Scholarly Excellence (CRASE).
+Christine Yeh is Co-Director of the USF Center for Research, Artistic, and Scholarly Excellence (CRASE) and a professor at the USF School of Education.
 She was previously an Associate Professor and Coordinator of the School Counseling Program at Teachers College, Columbia University.
 Her research and service focuses primarily on developing, implementing, and evaluating culturally responsive school and community based programs for historically targeted communities.
 She has received numerous grants and fellowships to support her research including a 5-year National Institute of Mental Health grant investigating cultural adjustment and mental health among low-income Asian immigrant youth in New York City schools and a 3-year Spencer Foundation grant on youth identities.
 From 2012-2013, she was a Fulbright Senior Research Scholar and Visiting Professor, Department of Counseling, National Taiwan Normal University, Taipei, Taiwan.
 Her collaborative Fulbright project on Atayal aboriginal youth was featured in the National Taiwan Museum and toured in numerous other museums in Taiwan.

 - PhD, Counseling Psychology, Stanford University School of Education